CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 * alignment - boids generally try to move with the same direction and speed as their neighbors

 These three rules specify a boid's velocity change in a timestep.
 At every timestep, a boid thus has to look at each of its neighboring boids and compute the velocity change contribution from each of the three rules.
-Three level of optimizations are implemented to speed up the process
+Three level of optimizations are implemented to speed up the process.

 **Naive Neighbor Search**